ezechiaskumbu77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Alx shell permission script
-15. Script that changes the owner in a conditional way
+17. Script that wil play a StarQars IV epision in the terminal